Secrets Make You Sick – Recovery from Severe Crack Cocaine Addiction

 I had finally come to terms that I was an out of control crack cocaine addict and there was no way I was going to climb out of this hellhole alone.
 I was in debt to the tune of R1, 2 million and this debt was incurred over a 10-month period, that’s how out of control I was.
 I was 42 years old, Managing Director and shareholder of a large Imperial company, so I had the funds available.
 However, like everything in life, abuse it and you will lose it.
 I lost it, every single cent I owned, along with very nearly losing my life.

-I was admitted to the psychiatric ward at Entebeni Hospital for a week, as I was using so much crack cocaine at the time that I had to be medically treated or else I was at risk of having a heart attack from the withdrawals.
+Because of my Crack Cocaine Addiction I was admitted to the psychiatric ward at Entebeni Hospital for a week, I was using so much crack cocaine at the time that I had to be medically treated or else I was at risk of having a heart attack from the withdrawals.
 While I was lying there sedated, my colleagues and family were shocked as to how I got myself into this situation, and more shocked that I had managed to conceal it from them.
 I managed to do this very skillfully, as I only used my first recreational drug (Ecstasy) at the late age of 40, and it took me just 2 years to walk through the doors of Houghton House in October 2004, as a crack cocaine addict.

-I was shocked to reality when the councilors at the time told me that I needed to decide how serious I was about recovering as only a small percentage of crack cocaine addicts survive.
+I was shocked to reality when the councilors at the time told me that I needed to decide how serious I was about recovering as only a small percentage of Crack Cocaine Addiction addicts survive.
 There and then I had to make the choice of living or dying.
 The easy path was to carry on using and give up, end up on the streets eventually, then jail and then die.
 The difficult path was choosing to be one of those that survive, and that is what I chose there and then.
 I knew it was not going to be easy and it hasn’t been an easy journey.

 Whilst in rehab as you know you are asked to write your life story on 10 foolscap pages.
 At the time I battled to fill those 10 pages, but I ended up writing what I could down.
 I also omitted a very crucial part from my story and that was, whilst in addiction as most addicts are, I was sexually negligent so I had contracted HIV around 2003.
 Only my GP new this, I hadn’t told anyone and certainly wasn’t ready to share this with a whole bunch of strangers.
 However my sister happened to come across my ARV’s in my cupboard (which I had not been taking), and contacted the rehab and wanted to know if they were mine or if they were my boyfriend’s at the time who was addicted as well?
 For the first time I told someone else (councilor) that I was HIV positive.
 I wrote about my childhood sexual abuse and my sexuality and everything else, but left out that I was HIV positive.
 I was petrified of being ostracized.